menrot/LeumiMail/README.md

 # LeumiMail
-A utility to open and organize Leumi notification received either by email or by downloading from Leumi site
+A utility to open and organize Leumi notification received  by downloading from Leumi site

+This is release 5.0 which:
+1. finaly removes the email option
+2. Adding PDF parsing as Leumi changed that many notices are PDF

 Documentation can be seen using PYDOC

-## Note
-2018 03 13 Leumi discontinued the email service.
-As such the downloaded option is the only useful one.

 ## Release History
-	2018-04-28 **Release 4.0** Zip file decompressing and good development practices 2019-05-29 **Release 4.3** Port existing code to Python 3
+	2018-04-28 **Release 4.0** Zip file decompressing and good development practices 2019-05-29 **Release 4.3** Port existing code to Python 3 2020-06-20 **Release 5.0** remove obsolete code and add PDF parsing

 ## Usage ##